scipion-em/docs/release-3.0.0/_sources/docs/developer/creating-a-plugin.rst.txt

 Let's assume you need a new dataset...

 * usually you work first locally until you are happy with your data set.
 * Decide where to host it and upload it.
-For that scipion will:
+For that scipion3 will:
 * Generate a ``MANIFEST`` file
 * rsync it to your server, you will need to provide a login info (like user@server.com, and a remote folder location.
 * type something like:

 .. code-block:: bash

-    scipion testdata --upload myplugin123_testdata -l user@server.com -rf /path/at/the/server/for/your/datasets
+    scipion3 testdata --upload myplugin123_testdata -l user@server.com -rf /path/at/the/server/for/your/datasets

 Please note that the dataset name must be unique, so better prefix it with the plugin name. ``-l`` is the login for your